yifeiwang15/chem-diff/README.md

 * The processed Guacamol and MOSES datasets in csv format can be downloaded from this link:
 (Processed data provided from [MolGPT](https://github.com/devalab/molgpt).) https://drive.google.com/drive/folders/1LrtGru7Srj_62WMR4Zcfs7xJ3GZr9N4E?usp=sharing

+### Tokenizer
+If you run jobs in offline scheme, please download the tokenizer files and replace the tokenizer config `--config_name ${CONFIG_NAME}` by the path of downloaded folder like `"char_tokenizer"`.
+Note this folder is downloaded from https://huggingface.co/seyonec/SMILES_tokenized_PubChem_shard00_160k

 ### Pretrained weights
 To run experiments with scaffold guidance, the SmilesEncoder processes